gustavohgdev/document-collab-web-app-poc/README.md

 4. Missing features

-There are 2 missing additional features that are not part of the app because of time constraints which are rich text editing and adding shapes.
-But here I'll mention the changes we'll need to implement in order to add these features:

 Backend Changes Needed:

 - Update the Document model's content field to handle rich text and shapes data